qwertie/ecsharp/Loyc.Binary/README.md

-# Binary Loyc tree format
+# Binary Loyc Tree format
 The binary loyc tree (BLT) file format is a succinct binary representation of loyc trees.
 Its goal is to serve as an efficient format for program-to-program loyc tree transfer.
 BLT optimizes for relatively large files, such as entire assemblies, and emphasizes read times and